Preeti-sahani/ShapeAI_Bootchamp/README.md

 # ShapeAI_Bootchamp

-Hi I made this projects during the period 7 Days(In May 2021) different Free Bootcamp, conducted by #SHAPEAI The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
+Hi I made this projects during the period 7 days per week(In May 2021) different Free Bootcamp, conducted by #SHAPEAI The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.